b3-exmo/b3-exmo.github.io/docs/Race/Skin of blackness.md

 😐 Right, okay

 Re-read the [offending passage](https://www.churchofjesuschrist.org/study/scriptures/bofm/2-ne/5?lang=eng&id=p21-p23#p21) that describes "skin of blackness," if it isn't fresh in your memory.
-Nephi's people&mdash;whose hearts were not hardened&mdash;"*were white, and exceedingly fair and delightsome*."
+Nephi's people (whose hearts were not hardened) "*were white, and exceedingly fair and delightsome*."
 Evidently, the Lord did not want white, fair, and delightsome Lamanites who had hardened their hearts against him to be enticing to the Nephites, so “the Lord God did cause a skin of blackness to come upon them.”
-I'd have a hard time finding a way around this—the Lamanites had hardened their hearts against the Lord, but were still white, fair, and delightsome, so the Lord cursed them with “a skin of blackness” to make them unappealing enough to differentiate them.
+I'd have a hard time finding a way around this; the Lamanites had hardened their hearts against the Lord, but were still white, fair, and delightsome, so the Lord cursed them with “a skin of blackness” to make them unappealing enough to differentiate them.
 What the hell, God?

 The words "white," "fair," and "delightsome" don't seem to refer to spiritual purity, since the Lamanites were hard-hearted at the same time they were "white, and exceedingly fair and delightsome."
 Or, thinking of it from another angle, the phrase “skin of blackness” is contingent on hardheadedness, meaning it cannot refer to hard-heartedness or spiritual darkness.
 This "curse" is the result, not the condition.